 3. MQL

-You now have enough info about this person so that Marketing can personalize some of your communications with them.
-Plus, they have demonstrated enough interest in your brand (based on their digital footprint) that Marketing considers them qualified to nurture with more content offers, outreach sequences, etc.
+You now have enough info about this person so that your Marketing team can personalize some of your communications with them.
+This individual has also demonstrated enough interest in your brand (based on their digital footprint) that Marketing considers them qualified to nurture with more content offers, outreach sequences, etc.

 The precise criteria vary by company.
-A lead becomes an MQL when a person who meets basic criteria takes an action like:
+A lead becomes a marketing-qualified lead (MQL) when a person who meets basic criteria takes an action like:

 - Taking a quiz